chrisyarbrough/UnityReleasesNET/Readme.md

 Additionally, versions older than a certain date can be filtered out.

+## Static Lookup File

+See [build/UnityReleases.txt](build/UnityReleases.txt) for the output of all Unity releases built on a schedule.

 ## Prerequisites

 - .NET 8.0 Target Framework (runtime to run the tool, sdk to build from source)